Bank of America Tower (Manhattan): Architecture

 The building contains 2.1 e6sqft of office space.
+(Note: One source gives an alternate figure of 2.2 e6ft2.)
 It has three basements and has 55 above-ground stories.
 (Note: Some sources cite the building as having 54 stories.)
-The Bank of America has two spires: an architectural spire to the south, rising 1200 ft, and a wind turbine on the north, rising 960 ft.
+The Bank of America Tower has an architectural spire at its south end, rising 1200 ft; the roof height at that location is 945 ft.
+At the north end, the roof is 848 ft high, and a wind turbine brings the total height to 960 ft.
 The height to the architectural spire makes the Bank of America Tower the eighth tallest building in New York City and the tenth tallest building in the United States as of 2021.
-When only roof height is counted, the building rises to 944.5 ft on the south end and 848 ft on the north end.

 The Bank of America Tower was the first commercial skyscraper in the U.S. specifically designed to attain a Leadership in Energy and Environmental Design (LEED) Platinum certification, the highest green building certification available from LEED.
 The Bank of America Tower was imitated worldwide as a model for sustainable architecture in skyscrapers.
 The energy-efficiency features increased the building's construction cost by 6.5 percent, but they were projected to save $3 million a year in annual energy costs and increase productivity by another $7 million annually.
 When the building opened, the effectiveness of the environmental features was lessened by its high occupancy rates.
 As a result, the building was given a "C" grade (on an "A" through "F" scale) on a citywide energy-efficiency ranking system in 2018.
 Another consequence was that the building risked being penalized for excessive carbon emissions under a 2019 law.
 Bloomberg reported in 2022 that the building could exceed city emissions limits by an estimated 50 percent by 2024, resulting in an annual fine of $2.4 million.